cakeio-unreal/cakeio-unreal.github.io/docs/core-api/paths.md

 ### Source Code Information
 === "C++"
-    The native path object in CakeIO is **FCakePath**.
-While the following documentation will provide usage and guidance instructions; the source code is also an excellent reference as it is fully documented, please consider studying it at some point if you wish to learn even more about CakeIO and its implementation.

-    FCakePath is defined in `CakePath.h`, and all code examples will assume the following include:
-    ``` c++
-    #include "CakeIO/CakePath.h"
-    ```
+    {{ cpp_impl_source('path', 'FCakePath', 'CakePath') }}

 === "Blueprint"
-    The Blueprint path object in CakeIO is **UCakePath**.
-Its C++ implementation is defined in `Blueprint/CakePath_BP.h`.
-It is fully documented and can also prove to be a useful resource.
-    ```c++
-    #include "CakeIO/Blueprint/CakePath_BP.h"
-    ```
+    {{ bp_impl_source('path', 'UCakePath', 'CakePath_BP') }}

 ## Basic Usage
-In this section we will cover only fundamental CakePath operations.
-Once you are comfortable using CakePaths, consider looking at the advanced usage section for examples of more complex (but less common) operations.
+In this section we will cover the fundamental CakePath operations.
+Once you are comfortable using CakePaths, consider looking at the advanced usage section for examples of more complex operations.

 ### Building CakePath Objects
 === "C++"
-    The most straightforward way to build a new **FCakePath** is via the constructor, which accepts an **FStringView**.
+    The most straightforward way to build a new FCakePath is via the constructor, which accepts an FStringView.

     --8<-- "ad-stringview.md"